Muscle Fuel Rating - MFR

 - To assess and track ‘what is possible’ for the Fuel Level of any given muscle.

-To obtain a Rating, we find the median score for the last 30 days of all MuscleSound scores for an individual.
-We then determine how this score compares to our entire scan population, using the 5-point Rating scale described above.
+To obtain a Rating, we find the median echo intensity for the same muscle and side scans in a single assessment.
+We then calculate the percentile of that echo intensity across entire scan population with similar ultrasound models and muscle locations within the scan.
 Repeating this process over time enables us to assess any comparative muscle improvements made.

 Rationale for Fuel Rating